daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 <div id='id-step3'></div>

 ## Step 6.
-Tips and trickes for working with Thing+ API
+Tips and Tricks for working with the Thing+ API

 ### Postman lets you generate code snippets in more than 15 languages.
 From [Writing front-end API code with Postman](http://blog.getpostman.com/2015/08/31/writing-front-end-api-code-with-postman)